taurusilver7/fresh-pages-server/README.md

 > set up the server with application configuration, env config, template-engine, application listeners.

-> setup a db in './config/' for the database configuration & connect it to the server.
+> setup a db in _./config/_ for the database configuration & connect it to the server.

 > create views directory for template literals & organise directory layout.

-> create routes directory for api routes & create routes for top-level routes [dashboard, login/landing] in 'index.js'.
+> create routes directory for api routes & create routes for top-level routes [dashboard, login/landing] in _index.js_.

 ---